 Oversight of the SLO process is managed by a SLO Committee, which includes faculty, administrators, student services professionals, institutional researchers, and students to maintain broad institutional input.
 The SLO coordinator, a 50% release position, facilitates communication across various levels of outcome reporting, ensuring continuity between course, department, and institutional goals.
 Faculty engagement is reinforced through dedicated discussions on teaching and learning and structured assessment reflections.
-The faculty are asked required to reflect on at least one SLO in each course that they teach every quarter they teach that is part of the department's agreed upon SLO review in that year, with biannual department meetings to discuss progress and areas for improvement.
-In the SLO review of assessment and discussion every five years.
+The faculty are asked to reflect on at least one SLO in each course that they teach that is part of the department's agreed upon SLO review in that year, with biannual department meetings to discuss progress and areas for improvement.
+In the SLO review cycle, all courses will undergo SLO review, assessment and discussion every five years.